×

 If you have not spent a lot of time in Coban, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Coban, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Coban for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and potential renovation expenses.
 It also requires a long-term commitment, and you may face challenges if you need to move or sell the property in the future.
 On the other hand, renting a home in Coban offers more flexibility.
 It's a good option if you're not sure how long you'll be staying or if you prefer not to deal with the responsibilities and costs of homeownership.
 Renting allows you to move more easily if your circumstances change, and it often comes with fewer upfront costs.
 However, renting doesn't allow you to build equity, and you may face rent increases over time.
 You also have less control over your living space, as you're subject to the landlord's rules and restrictions.
 In conclusion, both buying and renting a home in Coban, Guatemala, have their pros and cons.
 It's important to carefully consider your financial situation, lifestyle, and long-term plans before making a decision.
-Consulting with a real estate professional or financial advisor could also be beneficial," said one expat in Coban.
+Consulting with a real estate professional or financial advisor could also be beneficial," said one expat who made the move to Coban.

 What should I pack when moving to Coban?